 Registration for 2020-2021 will open on Thursday, January 30th.

 We enroll children ages 3-5.

 Afternoon class schedule – 12:30pm – 3:00pm

 Please use the links below to register your child.
-Click the Green box to register and hold your child’s spot for the 2018-2019 school year.
+Click the Green box to register and hold your child’s spot for the 2020-2021 school year.
 Once the registration form and the $150 registration fee is received, your spot is guaranteed.
-Next click the blue box “registration packet”, download the file to your computer, complete the form electronically, save the form and e-mail it to email@example.com and firstname.lastname@example.org.
+Next click the blue box “registration packet”, download the file to your computer, complete the form and return it to the Preschool office or scan it and e-mail it to firstname.lastname@example.org and email@example.com.
 Once your completed paperwork has been received you will receive a confirmation e-mail.